-Scott E. McIntyre is a human factors psychologist at ASU Colleges at Lake Havasu City.
+Scott E. McIntyre is a human factors psychologist at ASU@Lake Havasu.
 He teaches introductory psychology, statistics, research methods and industrial/organizational psychology.

 McIntyre previously taught undergraduate psychology courses for Clemson University, Brooklyn College, The City University of New York (CUNY), and TriCounty Technical College in South Carolina.
 He also taught graduate-level courses in statistics and research methods at CUNY.